Puyallup Station Improvements

 Milestone: In April 2016, the Sound Transit Board selected a preferred package of access improvements for Puyallup Station.
 Improvements include 669 new parking spaces.
 An estimated 503 of these will come from a new garage near the station.
 An additional 166 spaces will come from surface parking along the north side of 3rd Avenue Northwest.
 The new garage and lot will supplement the existing 292 surface spaces at the station and 219 leased surface spaces at the Red Lot.

 Project budget: $60.2 million

-Timeline: The garage will open for public use in 2021.
+Timeline: Garage construction begins in 2019 and will open for public use in 2021.
 All access improvements will be completed by 2023

 Map of project area.